abulzunayed/C_plus_plus_Projects/Virtual paint board with OpenCV- CMake/Readme.md

 Finally, the program creates a pointer and we can able to write on the virtual board of webcam.**

-The following tasks have been implemented:
+- The following tasks have been implemented.
      - Capture webcam video.
      - Find pen color from webcam-detected pen.
      - Detect and color picker.